Vladimir Lenin: Within the Soviet Union

 In the Soviet Union, a cult of personality devoted to Lenin began to develop during his lifetime, but was only fully established after his death.
 According to historian Nina Tumarkin, it represented the world's "most elaborate cult of a revolutionary leader" since that of George Washington in the United States, and has been repeatedly described as "quasi-religious" in nature.
 Busts or statues of Lenin were erected in almost every village, and his face adorned postage stamps, crockery, posters, and the front pages of Soviet newspapers Pravda and Izvestia.
 The places where he had lived or stayed were converted into museums devoted to him.
-Libraries, streets, farms, museums, towns, and whole regions were named after him, with the city of Petrograd being renamed "Leningrad" in 1924, and his birthplace of Simbirsk becoming Ulyanovsk.
+Libraries, streets, farms, museums, towns, and regions were named after him, with the city of Petrograd being renamed "Leningrad" in 1924, and his birthplace of Simbirsk becoming Ulyanovsk.
 The Order of Lenin was established as one of the country's highest decorations.
 All of this was contrary to Lenin's own desires and was publicly criticised by his widow.

-Various biographers have stated that Lenin's writings were treated in a manner akin to religious scripture within the Soviet Union, while Pipes added that "his every opinion was cited to justify one policy or another and treated as gospel".
-Stalin systematised Leninism through a series of lectures at the Sverdlov University, which were then published as Questions of Leninism.
-Stalin also had much of the deceased leader's writings collated and stored in a secret archive in the Marx–Engels–Lenin Institute.
+Biographers have stated that Lenin's writings were treated in a manner akin to religious scripture within the Soviet Union, while Pipes added that "his every opinion was cited to justify one policy or another and treated as gospel".
+Stalin systematised Leninism through lectures at the Sverdlov University, which were published as Questions of Leninism.
+Stalin also had much of Lenin's writings stored in a secret archive in the Marx–Engels–Lenin Institute.
 Material such as Lenin's collection of books in Kraków was also collected from abroad for storage in the institute, often at great expense.
 During the Soviet era, these writings were strictly controlled and very few had access.
 All of Lenin's writings that proved useful to Stalin were published, but the others remained hidden, and knowledge of both Lenin's non-Russian ancestry and his noble status was suppressed.
-In particular, knowledge of his Jewish ancestry was suppressed until the 1980s, perhaps out of Soviet antisemitism, and so as not to undermine Stalin's Russification efforts, and perhaps so as not to provide fuel for anti-Soviet sentiment among international antisemites.
+In particular, knowledge of his Jewish ancestry was suppressed until the late 1980s, perhaps out of Soviet antisemitism, and so as not to undermine Russification efforts, and perhaps so as not to provide fuel for anti-Soviet sentiment among international antisemites.
 After the discovery of Lenin's Jewish ancestry, this aspect was repeatedly emphasised by the Russian far-right, who claimed that his inherited Jewish genetics explained his desire to uproot traditional Russian society.
-Under Stalin's regime, Lenin was portrayed as a close friend of Stalin's who had supported Stalin's bid to be the next Soviet leader.
-During the Soviet era, five separate editions of Lenin's published works were published in Russian, the first beginning in 1920 and the last from 1958 to 1965; the fifth edition was described as "complete", but in reality, had much omitted for political expediency.
+Under Stalin's regime, Lenin was portrayed as a close friend of Stalin's.
+During the Soviet era, five separate editions of Lenin's published works were published in Russian, the first beginning in 1920 and the last from 1958 to 1965; the fifth edition was described as "complete", but had much omitted for political expediency.